point-contents/packer-ami/README.md

 There is further configuration that can be made in the packer script, such as distrubuting images over different regions.

 After running, a manifest is uploaded to a timestamped folder in a s3 bucket.
+An example of these manifests is in the manifest folder

 > TODO create either terraform or cdk to create s3 bucket and
 > iam user, role, and permissions.
 Add tagging to AMI's